pete-mba5/pete-mba5.github.io/_posts/2023-12-26-picture-of-the-day.markdown

 I really do not know when are we going to play football with Tim.
 The agenda is today a little bit tight and the daylight still scarce.

 I am progressing reading Murakami's book.
-I'm am highlighting some sentences but in general, I would say that I do not like it su much.
+I'm am highlighting some sentences but in general, I would say that I do not like it so much.

 1 Loving kids
 2 I went to McDonalds with my kids